mailpoet/mailpoet/readme.txt

 5. Importing subscribers with a CSV or from MailChimp.

 == Changelog ==

+= 3.0.0-beta.15 - 2017-01-24 =
+* Fixed: plugin no longer throws a fatal exception error on (prehistoric :)) hosts running PHP <5.3.
+Thanks Otto & jtm12!;
+* Fixed: users who are not subscribed to any list can be filtered in the admin panel;
+* Fixed: newsletters' preview links can now be shared with non-WP users.

 = 3.0.0-beta.14 - 2017-01-19 =
 * Fixed: images can't be added to newsletters.
 Thanks Leon!;